migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+2024-08-22 Thu: Worked on updating the rewards page.
+Fixed subgraph and ux issues.
+Working on compiling documentation on deployment and changes for gmx autocompounder version.

 2024-08-21 Wed: Created a separate version of the gmx interface for autocompounder fetaure.
 Integrated morphex contracts (with autocompounder support) to gmx interface.
 Mograted staked GXP page to new interface.
 Working on rewards page.

 2024-08-20 Tue: After discussing the roadmap with the team, we decided that we are making 2 versions of GMX - in the first we fix the already working functionality (and have passed the security audit) and at the same time I am working on a version with new features: I have divided the code base and working on a separate repository and interface for the autocompounder version.